cjdbarlow/Part-One/creatinine_clearance.md

 ###Serum Creatinine{#cr}
-This formula demonstrates that **GFR is inversely proportional to serumcreatinine** concentration.
+This formula demonstrates that **GFR is inversely proportional to serum creatinine** concentration.
 * **This is only true when both creatinine production and glomerular filtration are at steady-state**
 A sudden drop in glomerular filtration (e.g. aortic cross-clamp) will not result in an immediate rise in creatinine.
     * During acute changes in GFR, serum creatinine will underestimate GFR until a new steady state is reached